 The minimum amount of room to leave around the logo is indicated by the exclusion zone.
 Avoid placing text or any other graphic elements within it.
 The dimensions of the exclusion zone are based on the x-height of the purple tab, as indicated below.

 The logo should be used across all media and marketing channels.
-An L shape version of the logo is also available but its use is very limited (more information below).

 For more information on how the logo should be used on different media, see our guidelines.